Why Gift Planning Campaigns Should Be an Integral Part of Your Direct Response Strategy

 Many donors tend to actually increase their annual giving after making a future gift commitment, so don’t worry about cannibalizing annual giving.
 Understand your donor’s intent for their planned gift and what they are capable of in their lifetime.
 Almost everyone is capable of making a planned gift.
 Understand what your donor’s intent for giving is and nurture that intent.
 For a donor who has made smaller lifetime gifts than say a major gift prospect, set your ask strategies appropriately to keep them in their comfort zone.
 For donors who have major gift potential, consider a combined ask that includes gift planning options.

-To learn more about our story-based approach to generate gift planning leads, please visit us at www.storycause.com.
+To learn more about our story-based approach to generate gift planning leads, please reach out to us today or read more on StoryCause.com